Visit our Genealogy homepage HERE

 National Archives – Genealogy – Many, many very useful links and resources for genealogists.

 New York Heritage – Free access to more than 170 distinct digital collections from New York State.
-Local records include
+There is also a Civil War Carte de Viste Collection where you may find an ancestor who served in the Civil War!

 Paintedhills.org – Genealogy records from Western NY counties & North central PA.
 NY: Allegany, Cattaraugus, Chautauqua, Livingston, Steuben; PA: McKean and Potter